kleelab-bch/MARS-Net/README.md

 You can quickly segment one of our live cell movie in this demo
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kleelab-bch/MARS-Net/blob/master/run_MARS_Net_demo.ipynb)
 <!-- end of the list -->
-To test our pipeline from the scratch in the user's local machine, users need to satisfy software requirements and train the models before running inference to segment movies which can take several hours.
+To test MARS-Net pipeline from the scratch in the user's local machine, users need to satisfy software requirements and train the models before segmenting movies which can take several hours.
 This demo allows users to see the segmentation performance of MARS-Net and U-Net which are already trained on our live cell movies.

 ## Software Requirements